subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 The Transfer Learning  model results in validation accuracy of about 97%, which is a big improvement on the 60% accuracy in the Dense Feed Forward model without feature extraction.

-In the next few sections we will go over the following topics:

-- Improvements made to the base ConvNet design in the last few years
-- Brief descriptions of some important ConvNets, with particular emphasis on those whose pre-trained models are made available in Keras
-- Visualization of filters and Activation Maps in ConvNets and techniques to run a ConvNet backwards to generate images.
-These are used probe the responses of individual neurons and thus gain some understanding of how these systems work and arrive at their decisions.
-- Using ConvNets in other Image Processing tasks such as Object Localization and Detection, Semantic Categorization etc.

 ## Trends in ConvNet Design